Crested Pigeons Use Whistling Feathers for Danger Tip-off

 What looks to us like a dumbo bird ruffling its feathers and making a racket before taking flight might actually be a highly intelligent move- using their main flight feathers to produce a high-pitched warning sound to warn their companions as they fly away from danger.

 Birds are known for the songs they can sing, but many can also generate unusual noises with their feathers.
 Darwin called these sounds “instrumental music” in his 1871 book exploring the role of sex in evolution.
 For instance, “peacocks and birds of paradise rattle their quills together, and the vibratory movement apparently serves merely to make a noise, for it can hardly add to the beauty of their plumage,” Darwin wrote.

-And now, approximately 150 years later, scientists have proved him right, and in the process explained why pigeons make such a racket taking off.
+And now, approximately 150 years later, scientists have proved him right, and in the process explained why pigeons make such a rocket taking off.